I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 4. Keep in mind that the Snake plant is highly polar.
 This means that it will grow roots only if the edge of the leaf that was close to the soil is placed in the water.

 6. Propagating your Snake plant by rooting in water takes about two months or longer.
-After you noticed that the roots have developed, you can plant the cutting in soil.
+After you notice that the roots have developed, you can plant the cutting in soil.

 Cuttings